 Remedy

-Ford will notify owners by mail and advise you to take your vehicle to a dealership to reprogram the LED driver module (LDM).
+BMW will notify owners by mail and instruct you to take your vehicle to a dealer to modify the rear license plate bracket.

 Safety Risk